web-ui-fw/web-ui-fw/README.md

 Licence
 =======

-The project is MIT licensed.
+The project is MIT licensed (see COPYING for details).

 Maintainers
 ===========